Emerson High School (Kirkland, Washington): History

 In 2009, AMGEN recognized the BEST H.S. science department, which collaborated with Shoreline Community College and the Seattle Biomedical Research Institute, with the "AMGEN Award for Science Teaching Excellence" (AASTE.)

+On March 26th 2026 a groundbreaking occurred for a brand new school to be made on the campus.
+It is projected to open up for the 2027-28 school year and it will have Emerson high school and Emerson K-12 be the schools within the building.

 Rock School

-BEST is the site of Rock School, a non-profit organization offering training programs for aspiring rock musicians, ages 12 to 21.
+Emerson is the site of Rock School, a non-profit organization offering training programs for aspiring rock musicians, ages 12 to 21.